Aclimação

 Aclimação is a prosperous neighborhood in the central region of the city of São Paulo, Brazil.
 It is located in the municipal district of Liberdade, in the Sé Subprefecture.

+It borders the neighborhoods: Paraíso, Liberdade, Vila Mariana, Vila Deodoro, Cambuci and Morro da Aclimação.

 History

 Despite its central location, Aclimação is one of the newer neighborhoods in downtown São Paulo, developed settled only in the 20th century.
 The neighborhood has grown up on a winding hilly triangular-shaped area of land known as the Sítio Tapanhoin, bounded on its three sides by the Caminho do Mar highway to the port of Santos and the Lavapés and Cambuci rivers.

 The land was purchased in 1892 by Carlos Botelho, a doctor born in Piracicaba and trained in Paris, who was anxious to pursue an ambition he had developed during his time in France to create a Brazilian equivalent of the "Jardin d’Acclimatation" in Paris, a place used for the acclimation of exotic species, with a research center for animal reproduction and hybridization and including a zoo among its various attractions.
-Inspired by the French model, he named his property the Jardim da Aclimação, from which both the Parque da Aclimação park and the neighborhood as a whole take their names.
+Inspired by the French model, he named his property the Jardim da Aclimação, from which both the Aclimação Park and the neighborhood as a whole take their names.

 For 30 years, up until the 1920s, the Garden, which was much larger than it is today, was one of the city's most popular attractions.
 Botelho developed it into a place of recreation and research.
 It was used as a quarantine station for cattle imported from the Netherlands.
 Visitors to the Garden's "creamery" were able to drink milk fresh from the cow or purchase dairy produce like cream and cheese.
 Before moving to Brooklin Novo, the Brazilian Equestrian Society (Sociedade Hípica Paulista) had its headquarters in the Garden, where there was also a livestock improvement station and a scientific research laboratory.